Economics of Cyberspace

 meets in 202 Skinner

-This seminar explores the economic impact of the Internet, information technology, and the networked information economy on global and local finance, markets, innovation and invention, intellectual property rights, public finance and taxation, security and cybercrime, media, and social networking.
-We investigate the implications of the networked information economy for the creation of new economic (and social) relationships.
-We also examine the continuing struggle over regulation of cyberspace across international boundaries and the definition and enforcement of intellectual property rights.
+This seminar explores the economic impact of the Internet, information technology, digitization, and the networked information economy on manufacturing and manufacturing networks, global and local finance, goods and services markets, innovation and invention, intellectual property rights, public finance and taxation, security and cybercrime, media, and social networking.
+We investigate the implications of the networked information economy and digitization, more broadly, for the creation of new economic (and social) relationships and the internet of everything.
+We also examine the continuing struggle over regulation of cyberspace across international boundaries and the definition and enforcement of intellectual property rights in a global context.

 |Sept.
 13||What is the economics of Cyberspace?|

 |Sept.
 20||E-Money and E-Banking:

 ***Discussion of the reading below will be led by Lei Wah Wong: